csoeller/super-res-analysis-tool-installation-docs/r-conda-install-with-notebooks.md

 # R installation with Jupyter Notebooks

-Below I go through the steps I used (on a mac) to install R notebook infrstructure using the jupyter notebook approach.
+Below we go through the steps (as tested on a mac) to install an R notebook infrastructure using the jupyter notebook approach.

-Once you worked through the steps below you should be able to make new R notebooks from the Jupyter `New Notebook` menu which should allow you to select R, i.e. to open a new R notebook.
+Once you worked through the steps below you should be able to make new R notebooks from the Jupyter `New Notebook` menu which should allow you to select `R`, i.e. to open a new R notebook.

 ## Creating the environment and basic conda installs